 This brief complies with the typeface requirements of Federal Rule of Appellate Procedure 32(a)(5) and the type-style requirements of Federal Rule of Appellate Procedure 32(a)(6) because it has been prepared in a proportionally spaced typeface using Microsoft Word in 14-point Times New Roman font.
-The brief contains 5192 words, excluding the parts of the brief exempt by Federal Rule of Appellate Procedure 32(f).
+This brief complies with the length requirement of Federal Rule of Appellate Procedure 29(a)(5) because it contains 5168 words, no more than one-half of the maximum length authorized for a party's principal brief, excluding the parts of the brief exempt by Federal Rule of Appellate Procedure 32(f).